-As we have already discussed, mechanical back pain happens due to injury or spasm of muscles and other soft tissues.
+As we have already discussed, mechanical back pain is mostly triggered by injuries or spasms of muscles and other soft tissues.
 Here we’ll discuss some other conditions which cause pain in your back while moving.

 Intervertebral discs are present between each adjacent vertebrae.
-Each disc contains two parts.
-And outer ring-like structure called as annulus fibrosis and inner jelly-like material called as nucleus pulposus.
-When the inner jelly-like material comes out of the outer ring due to an injury or trauma, the condition is known as disc hernia.
-These discs allow a small range of movement at each segment of vertebrae.
-Due to disc hernia, the pressure is exerted to the adjacent nerve roots causing nerve irritation, impingement, compression, swelling, and pain.
-This pain is aggravated on movements because with each movement at back, the intervertebral disc also shows some motion.
+Each disc contains two parts – an outer ring-like structure called ‘annulus fibrosus’ and inner jelly-like material called ‘nucleus pulposus’.
+When the inner jelly-like material comes out of the outer ring due to an injury or trauma, the condition is known as disc herniation.

 Vertebral Compression Fracture

-It is also termed as spondylosis.
-It is also a degenerative disease of the vertebral column.
-Spondylosis can affect the facet joints of the vertebral column causing stiffness, swelling, and pain.
-It can occur in any area of back including neck, the middle part of the back (thoracic region) and lower back (lumbar region).
+It is also termed ‘spondylosis’, and it is a degenerative disease of the vertebral column.
+Spondylosis can affect the facet joints of the vertebral column, causing stiffness, swelling, and pain.
+It can occur in any area of the back including the neck, the middle part of the back (thoracic region) and lower back (lumbar region).
 When it affects the lower region of the back, it can be referred to as ‘lumbar spondylosis’.

 Risk Factors for Mechanical Back Pain

-Following we’ll describe some of the risk factors for the development of mechanical back pain.
+Below we’ll describe some of the risk factors associated with the development of mechanical back pain.
+Typical risk factors include:

-It is proven from studies that certain kinds of vertebral column disorders have a genetic component.
-Its example can be given in terms of degenerative disc disease which has an inherited component.
+Certain kinds of vertebral column disorders have a genetic component.
+An example can be given in terms of degenerative disc disease, which has an inherited component.